abbioinfo/CyAnno/README.txt

 2. Unlabelled data
 3. Marker names.

-~Labelled data (Training dataset): There are two files in training dataset:
+~Labelled data (Training dataset).
+Two files have to be provided:

-	*File 1: Handgated celltype
+	*File 1: Handgated celltypes
 	This is a three column CSV file in which:
-			column1: It contains path of handagted CSV/FCS file.
+			column1: The path of the handagted CSV/FCS file.
-			column2: It contains the name of handgated cell type, e.g. B-cell_memory.
-User can choose any name, however, it must be exactly same for all the training samples used.
+			column2: The name of the handgated cell type, e.g. B-cell_memory.
+User can choose any name, however, it must be exactly the same for all the training samples used.
 			column3: Identifier of the sample.
 Multiple cell types can have the same identifier, representing that they all belong to same live cell sample.
 	Note: The cell types must be mutually exclusive, i.e. there must not be parent cell type and child cell type together in the training dataset.

 	*File 2: Live cell information.
 	This is a two column CSV file in which:
-			column1: It contains path of live cell CSV/FCS file used for handgating.
+			column1: The path of the live cell CSV/FCS file used for handgating.
 			column2: Identifier of the sample.
-This identifier must match with identifier used in column3 of File 1 (Handgated celltype).
+This identifier must match the identifier used in column3 of File 1 (Handgated celltype).
 Note: From each training sample, all the given cell types must be hand-gated.

-~Unlabelled data: Unlablled Live cells.
-This contains all the FCS/CSV files which are needed to be labelled.
+~Unlabeled data: Unlabeled Live cells.
+This contains all the FCS/CSV files which need to be labelled.
 This is a two column CSV file in which:
-		column1: It contains path of live cell CSV/FCS file.
+		column1: The path of the live cell CSV/FCS file.
 		column2: Identifier of the sample.
 Labelled output file will have this name as prefix.

 ~Marker names: this is the list of markers included for hand-gating, e.g. list of lineage markers.